-Make 2017 the year try something new (and old)
+Make 2019 the year to try something new (and old)

 The real irony here is that in B2B marketing we used to think about engaging customers using segments.
 Except we called them mailing lists and we used to buy them from publishers and list brokers who applied tried and tested techniques to organize and enrich their data.
 Somehow this good practice got lost in the digital madness, because it was primarily associated with analog communication channels like direct mail.